TL;DR

 Why are corporates buying Hong Kong offices instead of leasing?

-With office prices down 40–50% from 2019 peaks and rental yields below borrowing costs, corporates with strong balance sheets can acquire space at levels that compare favourably to long-term lease commitments.
+With office prices down 40–50% from 2019 peaks and rental benefits below borrowing costs, corporates with strong balance sheets can acquire space at levels that compare favourably to long-term lease commitments.
 Ownership eliminates renewal risk and provides balance sheet assets, making purchases financially rational for businesses with stable, long-term space needs.

 What is the current vacancy rate for Grade A offices in Hong Kong?